-It is a major undertaking for a small rural community like ours to take on the challenge of delivering its own Neighbourhood Plan, and I would like to thank all those volunteers who have helped get it to this stage, and all those residents who have taken the time to participate in the process by completing surveys and being involved in workshops.
+It is a major undertaking for a small rural community like ours to take on the challenge of delivering its own Neighbourhood Plan, and I would like to thank all those volunteers who have helped get it to this stage, and all those residents who have taken the time to participate in the process by being involved in workshops, visiting the exhibition and completing surveys.
+Careful consideration has been given to all the comments received during the consultation process in the summer of 2023, and the Plan has been amended accordingly.
 Whilst there has been professional advice and guidance from our planning consultant, Tony Fullwood of Tony Fullwood Associates - Chartered Town Planners, as well as support from the Sevenoaks District Council (SDC) planning policy team, the Plan is very much made in the community of Fawkham.
-The draft Neighbourhood Plan which follows has been developed through engagement with those who live and work in it.
+The Neighbourhood Plan which follows has been developed through engagement with those who live and work in it.